webrecorder/browsertrix-crawler/docs/docs/index.md

 ## Documentation

 Our docs are still under construction.
 If you find something missing, chances are we haven't gotten around to writing that part yet.
 If you find typos or something isn't clear or seems incorrect, please open an [issue](https://github.com/webrecorder/browsertrix-crawler/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and we'll try to make sure that your questions get answered here in the future!

+## Code

+Browsertrix Crawler is free and open source software, with all code available in the [main repository on Github](https://github.com/webrecorder/browsertrix-crawler).